srujanpadole/Number-Guessing-Game/README.md

-this is number guessing game built using python
+this is number guessing game built using python.